-The vision of the CSE department is to become a world-class student-centered Department of Computer Science and Engineering that:
+The vision of the CS department is to become a world-class student-centered Department of Computer Science that:

 - Provides an education of the highest quality for both undergraduate and graduate students

 - Provides state-of-the-art facilities and internationally recognized faculty

 The mission of the CS department is to:

 - Equip our graduates with the knowledge and expertise to contribute significantly to the information industry and to continue to grow professionally